pyston/pyston_v1/README.md

 ### Aspiration: Extension modules

-CPython-style C extension modules are difficult to support efficiently in alternative Python implementations, especially non-refcounted ones.
-One of the most prominant overheads is the conversion between a refcounted C API and a GC-managed runtime that has to implement it.
+CPython-style C extension modules can be difficult in a system that doesn't use refcounting, since a GC-managed runtime is forced to provide a refcounted API.
+PyPy handles this by using a compatibility layer to create refcounted objects; our hope is to do the reverse, and instead of making the runtime refcount-aware, to make the extension module GC-aware.

+To do this without requiring modifications to extension modules, the plan would be to apply the existing conservative GC to the extension module's stack and memory.
+In theory this should be possible to do, but requires some technical trickiness to track allocations done by the extension module.
+It may not even be more performant -- if the extension module uses large binary buffers, the GC will be forced to scan the buffer for pointers, whereas obeying the refcount contract would add only a size-independent overhead.
+If this turns out to be the case, it might be possible to do some static analysis of the extension modules, and see where GC-managed pointers can escape to.

-My hope is that by applying a conservative GC to the extension modules, the refcounting code can be eliminated and the conservative GC will be able to find the roots.
-Whether or not this works, and is performant, remains to be seen.
+As the section heading says, though, this is all just a thought right now.
+Whether or not this works, and is performant, still remains to be seen.

 ### Aspiration: Thread-level Parallelism